 Figure 18.
 The extraction of the RH value by measuring the phase angle at 1 Hz.

-As a conclusion, absorbed water content influences the electrical properties of the IEAP laminates and the ambient RH level should therefore be considered in development of applications for the IEAPs as an actuator, a sensor, or a supercapacitor.
-Additionally, the humidity-sensing capability broadens the field of application of IEAPs, as the IEAP performing any other function in a device can additionally sense the RH level.
+As a conclusion, the absorbed water content influences the electrical properties of IEAP laminates and the ambient RH level should therefore be considered in development of applications for IEAP as an actuator, a sensor, or a supercapacitor.
+Additionally, the humidity-sensing capability broadens the field of application of IEAPs, as an IEAP performing any other function in a device can additionally sense the RH level.

-In addition to the electrical properties, it should be considered that also the mechanical properties of the IEAP change considerably in an environment of variable RH level.
-Investigation of the relation between the mechanical properties and the RH level is out of the scope of this thesis.
+In addition to the electrical properties, it should be considered that also the mechanical properties of IEAP change considerably in an environment of variable RH level.
+The investigation of the relation between the mechanical properties and the RH level is out of the scope of this thesis.

 IEAP as a hygroelectrical sensor

-As demonstrated in Section 6, the electrical impedance of the IEAP laminate is highly dependent on the ambient RH value.
-It is therefore possible to determine the RH value around the IEAP laminate by measuring its electrical impedance.
-This is an advantageous and unique additional feature for the IEAPs, primarily engaged as either an actuator or a supercapacitor.
-The use of IEAPs primarily as impedance-based humidity sensors is, however, impractical due to relative complexity of the three-layered laminate and a wide choice of highly-developed competitive (e.g. resistive, capacitive, or quartz crystal microbalance-based) humidity sensor technologies.
+As demonstrated in Section 6, the electrical impedance of an IEAP laminate is highly dependent on the ambient RH value.
+It is therefore possible to determine the RH value around an IEAP laminate by measuring its electrical impedance.
+This is an advantageous and unique additional feature for IEAP, primarily engaged as either an actuator or a supercapacitor.
+The use of an IEAP primarily as an impedance-based humidity sensors is, however, impractical due to the relative complexity of the three-layered laminate and a wide choice of highly-developed competitive (e.g. resistive, capacitive, or quartz crystal microbalance-based) humidity sensor technologies.